FAQ: How do I manage ArcGIS connections to online resources?

 Also in the event of a failed connection, there is a diagnostic tool that gives more information on the connection status.
 This tool does the following:

 - Reports whether or not the application is connected to the portal through a proxy server

 Note: These last two tests may provide indeterminate results.
 This is not a failure; it indicates that the network trace was not able to complete.
 This can happen due to security settings on the network.

 The ArcGIS Connection utility is like any other taskbar utility; it displays an icon that indicates status.
 A globe symbolizes a good connection, and a globe with a red 'X' symbolizes a bad connection.
 The Connection utility can also display changes in status through pop-up notifications, wherein the icon displays a tooltip message indicating the status when the cursor hovers over it.
 This can be configured via standard Windows notification settings.
 To access these settings, right-click the taskbar clock, and select Customize notification icons.

 This displays the notification icon manager.
 Use this interface to configure how Windows displays these notifications.

 There is no way to configure the system to turn off this test.
 In previous versions of ArcGIS for Desktop, attempts were made to access the ArcGIS Portal resources without any central mechanism.
-This led to poor user experiences as the UI would appear to hang for several seconds until the request timed out.
+This led to poor user experiences as the UI would appear to stop responding for several seconds until the request timed out.
 With this new mechanism, the access is centralized, limiting the requests.
 And, since it is in a separate executable, it isolates the UI thread of the desktop application from these timeout situations; providing better user experience.